Manage SQL development policies

 tipIf you arrived at this dialog box by clicking Duplicate, this has already been selected by default.

-Name: Enter a name for the new policy, which can be between 1 and 32 characters.
-To facilitate subsequent searching and management, please use a meaningful name.
+Name: Enter a meaningful name for the new policy.
+The name must be 1 to 32 characters.

 tipIf you arrived at this dialog box by clicking Duplicate, this has already been filled in by default.